What is a fertile window?

 Your fertile window refers to the most fertile days in your menstrual cycle which give you the highest chance of conceiving.

 If you are trying to fall pregnant, the timing of when you and your partner have sex is critical.
-Our online ovulation calculator can help you understand your fertile window.
+Our online ovulation calculator can help you understand your fertile window or your window of opportunity to fall pregnant during a normal menstrual cycle.
+You should be having sex every couple of days during your fertile window.

 For a naturally conceived pregnancy to occur it requires normal egg production (ovulation) by the ovaries, normal healthy sperm both in structure (shape or morphology) and the ability to swim (motility), and normal fallopian tubes and uterus.